Conforming and discontinuous discretizations of non-isothermal Darcy-Forchheimer flows: Numerical results

 We observe that the $L^2$-error for the pressure field and the energy-errors for the velocity and temperature fields decrease as $h^2$ for both the schemes.
 Moreover, as in both the methods the temperature equation is discretized with the use of dG method, we see that the $L^2$-error for the temperature field decays as $h^3$.
 The only difference we can clearly observe between the two schemes is in the $L^2$- error of the velocity field; indeed, in the dG-dG-dG scheme it decreases as $h^3$, while in the RT-dG-dG scheme it decreases as $h^2$.
 Thus, we gain one order of accuracy when using a full-dG discretization.
 We remark that by choosing $\ell = 2, \, m = 1$, we observe the same accuracy when looking at the energy-norm of the velocity error, at the $L^2$-norm of the pressure error, and at the $dG$-norm of the temperature error.
 On average, $19$ iterations of the fixed-point algorithm are required for achieving convergence of the dG-dG-dG algorithm and $14$ for the RT-dG-dG one.
 It is worth noting that, apart from the velocity field errors all computed errors (in absolute value) are very similar.

 For the dG-dG-dG scheme we also test the convergence with respect to the polynomial approximation degree.
 In Figure~\ref{fig:ConvP_2D} we report the computed error versus the polynomial degree (semilog scale).
-We observe that the $L^2$-errors and energy-errors for all the three fields decay exponentially $\ell$ (and $m$, consequently).
+We observe that the $L^2$-errors and energy-errors for all the three fields decay exponentially with respect to $\ell$ (and $m$, consequently).